Lynda Chuba-Ikpeazu: Early life and education

-Chuba-Ikpeazu was educated in Nigeria, England, and in America, where she modelled part-time.
-She holds a bachelor's degree in communication, a master's degree in business administration, and another bachelor's degree in law.
+Chuba-Ikpeazu attended Federal Government College, Enugu and holds a bachelor's degree in communication and a master's degree in business administration from the University of California, Los Angeles.
+She also holds a bachelor's degree in law.
+Chuba-Ikpeazu received her education in Nigeria, England, and the United States, where she worked part-time as a model.

 Pageants

-In 1986, whilst on vacation, Chuba-Ikpeazu emerged winner of the first Most Beautiful Girl in Nigeria, thus starting the domination of Igbo women in the pageant.
-In 1987, she was the first Nigerian representative at Miss Universe since Edna Park in 1964, but her biggest pageantry achievement occurred when she was crowned Miss Africa the same year.
+In 1986, while on vacation in Lagos, Chuba-Ikpeazu won the first Most Beautiful Girl in Nigeria pageant.
+In 1987, she was the first Nigerian representative at Miss Universe since Edna Park in 1964, and was later crowned Miss Africa the same year.

-After her reign, Chuba-Ikpeazu became a businesswoman in Lagos State, Nigeria, specializing in oil servicing.
+After her reign, Chuba-Ikpeazu became a businesswoman in Lagos State, specialising in oil servicing.

 Political career

 Chuba-Ikpeazu was a member of the House of Representatives from 1999 to 2003.
-In 2004, Chuba-Ikpeazu became the winner of the Nigerian National Assembly election, representing Onitsha North-South Federal Constituency, Anambra State, as a candidate of the People's Democratic Party (PDP).
-Lynda is the Chair, House Committee on Maritime Safety and Education.
+In 2004, Chuba-Ikpeazu won the Nigerian National Assembly election, representing Onitsha North-South Federal Constituency, Anambra State, as a candidate of the People's Democratic Party (PDP).
+She served as the Chair, House Committee on Maritime Safety and Education.

-She is currently a member of the Board of Directors of Anambra United.
-She was a Member in the House of Representatives from 1999 to 2003.
+She is a member of the board of directors of Anambra United.